fuzzyvagina/translation-utility/README.md

 ## Features

 * Underscores in keys are converted to spaces.
-* Html in the values is rendered as html.
+* Html in the values is rendered as markdown.

+TODO: convert the markdown back to html on save
+TODO: create previews of what markdown will look like.
+TODO: add way to select files